nathannieg/hiringcoders-challenge1-blackfriday/README.md

 ### The challenge

-The challenge is to use HTML, CSS and JavaScript tocreate a simple black friday themed landing page that will take the user's informations and store into the local storage.
+The challenge is to use HTML, CSS and JavaScript to create a simple black friday themed landing page that will take the user's informations and store them into localstorage.

 As recommended, I'll be using Netlify to host the project.